 The purpose of the statute of limitations is to ensure that a graduate degree from the University of Pittsburgh represents mastery of current knowledge in the field of study.
-You must complete the dissertation defense within ten (10) years of the first term of enrollment.
-If you have an MPH degree from BCHS, then you must complete your doctoral degree within eight (8) years of your first term of enrollment in the doctoral program.
+If you are a full-time student, you must complete the dissertation defense within eight (8) years of the first term of enrollment.
+If you are a part time student, must complete the dissertation defense within ten (10) years of the first term of enrollment in the doctoral program.